Generalization in the Face of Adaptivity: A Bayesian Perspective: Introduction

-One cluster of works proposes relaxed privacy definitions (e.g.,~\cite{GHLP12,BGKS13,KS14}) that leverage the natural noise introduced by dataset sampling to achieve more average-case notions of privacy.
-This builds on intuition that average-case privacy can be viewed from a Bayesian perspective, by restricting some distance measure between some prior distribution and some posterior distribution induced by the mechanism's behavior. \cite{BF16} connect this Bayesian intuition to statistical validity, via an approach that discards ``unlikely'' databases that do not obey a differential privacy guarantee.
-Our approach, reflected in Definition~\ref{def:LBI}, does a more subtle accounting, tracking the extent to which each data element contributes to instability, which allows us to surface the dependence on the variance of the queries.
+Another line of work (e.g.,~\citet{GHLP12,BGKS13,BBGLT11}) proposes relaxed privacy definitions that leverage the natural noise introduced by dataset sampling to achieve more average-case notions of privacy.
+This builds on intuition that average-case privacy can be viewed from a Bayesian perspective, by restricting some distance measure between some prior distribution and some posterior distribution induced by the mechanism's behavior~\citep{DMNS06, KS14}.
+This perspective was used \citet{LS19} to propose a stability notion which is both necessary and sufficient for adaptive generalization under several assumptions.
+Unfortunately, these definitions have at best extremely limited adaptive composition guarantees. ~\citet{BF16} connect this Bayesian intuition to statistical validity via \emph{typical stability}, an approach that discards ``unlikely'' databases that do not obey a differential privacy guarantee, but their results require a sample size that grows linearly with the number of queries even for iid distributions. \citet{TF20} propose the notion of \emph{Bayesian differential privacy} which leverages the underlying distribution to improve generalization guarantees, but their results still scale with the range in the general case.